NBiva/NBiva/README.md

 <h3 align="left">🏆 My Achievements</h3>

 <ul>
-  <li>Scholarship Award for Academic Excellence in three trimesters</li>
-  <li>Champion in the Database Management Systems category of the UIU CSE Project Showcase</li>
+  <li>Champion in the Database Management Systems category of the UIU CSE Project Showcase.</li>
-  <li>Champion in the Database Management Systems (Poster)category of the UIU CSE Project Showcase</li>
+  <li>Champion in the Database Management Systems (Poster)category of the UIU CSE Project Showcase.</li>
   <li>5th Runner-Up in the Advanced Object-Oriented Programming category of the UIU CSE Project Showcase.</li>
 </ul>